Irving Layton: Recognition

 Throughout the 1950s and on into the early 1990s Layton travelled widely abroad and became especially popular in South Korea and Italy.
 In 1981 these two nations nominated him for the Nobel Prize for Literature.
 (The prize that year was instead awarded to Colombian novelist Gabriel García Márquez.)
 Among his many awards during his career was the Governor-General's Award for A Red Carpet for the Sun in 1959.
 In 1976 he was made an Officer of the Order of Canada.
 He was the first non-Italian to be awarded the Petrarch Award for Poetry.

-In his lifetime Layton attracted some criticism for his bluster, self-promotion, and long-windedness.
+In his lifetime Layton attracted some criticism for his abrasiveness, egotism, and acrimonious feuds, including one with biographer Elspeth Cameron.
 He is remembered by many as one of the first Canadian rebels of poetry, politics, and philosophy.
 At Layton's funeral, Leonard Cohen, Moses Znaimer, and David Solway were among those who gave eulogies.

-A street in Montreal has been named Irving Layton Avenue.
+A street in Côte St-Luc has been named Irving Layton Avenue.
 It is located behind St. Richards Church and close to the corner of Guelph Road and Parkhaven Avenue.

-An online scholarly journal, "The Bull Calf" (founded by Kait Pinder and J.A.
+An online scholarly journal, The Bull Calf (founded by Kait Pinder and J.A.
 Weingarten), is named in honour of Layton's famous poem of the same name.

 He is considered Leonard Cohen's literary mentor.
 Leonard Cohen once said of Layton, "I taught him how to dress, he taught me how to live forever."

+He is depicted in the drama television series So Long, Marianne, in which he is portrayed by Peter Stormare.